-Selling, general and administrative expenses increased to \$305.0 million in 1996 from \$238.5 million in the same period in 1995 representing an increase of \$66.5 million or 27.9%.
-The inclusion of the selling, general and administrative expenses of RBL since April 28, 1995 increased expenses by approximately \$36.5 or 15.3%.
-Increases in salaries, overtime and temporary employee expenses, primarily related to billing issues, and related telephone and data processing costs, aggregated approximately \$24.8.
-Also, increased medical necessity and related diagnosis code requirements of third-party payors placed on the Company in late 1995 and additional requirements placed on the Company at the beginning of 1996 have resulted in lower collection rates.
-As a result the provision for doubtful accounts for 1996 increased approximately \$16.6 million, including a charge of \$10.0 million in the second quarter of 1996 compared to 1995 which included a \$15.0 million charge in the fourth quarter of 1995.
-The 1995 charge was necessitated by the deterioration in the Company's accounts receivable collection rates in the fourth quarter of 1995 primarily due to the effect of increased medical necessity and diagnosis code requirements of third party payors placed on the Company in the second half of 1995.
-Additional such requirements were placed on the Company at the beginning of 1996, which resulted in a further deterioration in accounts receivable collection rates in the second quarter of 1996.
-As a result of this further deterioration, the Company recorded the special charge of \$10.0 million in the second quarter of 1996.
-In addition, the Company increased its monthly provision for doubtful accounts beginning in the third quarter of 1996 as a result of continued lower collection rates.
-These increases were partially offset by decreases in legal expenses, excluding settlement expenses, insurance and several other expense categories aggregating approximately \$1.9 million.
-Selling, general and administrative expenses were 19.0% and 16.7% as a percentage of net sales in 1996 and 1995, respectively.
-The increase in the selling, general and administrative percentage primarily resulted from increased employee expenses related to billing and collection activities, the increases in the provision for doubtful accounts discussed above and to a lesser extent, from a reduction in net sales due to price erosion and utilization declines, each of which provided little corresponding reduction in costs.
+Selling, general and administrative expenses increased to \$223.0 million for the nine months ended September 30, 1996 from \$162.3 million in the same period in 1995, representing an increase of \$60.7 million or 37.4%.
+The inclusion of the selling, general and administrative expenses of RBL since April 28, 1995 increased expenses by approximately \$36.5 million or 22.5%.
+Increases in salaries, overtime and temporary employee expenses, primarily related to billing issues and related telephone and data processing costs, aggregated approximately \$15.5 million.
+Also, increased medical necessity and related diagnosis code requirements of third-party payors placed on the Company at the beginning of 1996 have resulted in increased accounts receivable balances and therefore the Company has increased its monthly provision for doubtful accounts.
+This resulted in an increase of approximately \$3.9 million in the monthly provision for doubtful accounts for the nine months ended September 30, 1996 compared to the same 1995 period.
+In addition to increasing the monthly provision for doubtful accounts, the Company recorded \$10.0 million of additional provision for doubtful accounts in the second quarter of 1996 which reflects the lower collection rates experienced beginning in the second quarter as a result of the more stringent medical necessity requirements.
+These increases were partially offset by decreases in legal expenses, excluding settlement expenses, of \$2.0 million, insurance of \$1.3 million and several other categories aggregating approximately \$1.9 million.
+Selling, general and administrative expenses were 18.3% and 15.8% of net sales for the nine months ended September 30, 1996 and 1995, respectively.
+The increase in the selling, general and administrative percentage primarily resulted from increased employee expenses related to billing and the increases in the provision for doubtful accounts discussed above and to a lesser extent, from a reduction in net sales due to price erosion and utilization declines, each of which provided little corresponding reduction in costs.